KaaZMi/flutter-testing-tutorial/README.md

 One of the beauty of the Dart Ecosystem, is the way developers can easily test their code.

-Flutter has 3 types of tests.
+Flutter has 3 types of tests:

 - Unit tests are the one used for testing a method, or class.
 - Widget tests are the tests for controlling single widget.